jonathanbeber/burrow/README.md

 +----------+53-TCP&UDP port+------------+
 ```

 Note that, changing the `resolv.conf` file of a running Kubernetes Node after its Kubernetes DNS service POD's be already running will not generate any effect.
-If you use a tool like [launch configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) like, change it, and recreate your nodes to apply your changes and make DNS proxy to take control of your DNS traffic.
+If you use a tool like [launch configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) like, change it, and recreate your nodes to apply your changes and make Burrow to take control of your DNS traffic.
 A [kops rolling-update](https://github.com/kubernetes/kops/blob/master/docs/cli/kops_rolling-update.md) like action is the most indicated in this case.

 # Next steps